Chemotherapy can affect you physically and emotionally. Most people have ups and downs during treatment, but support is available.

 You can try high calorie meals in a drink if you really don't feel like eating much.
 You can also buy protein powders and high energy powders and sprinkle these on everyday foods or add them to recipes.

 How people feel on chemotherapy varies a lot, so you’ll have to see how you feel.
 Some treatments are harder going than others and everyone is different.
 Your doctor or chemotherapy nurse should be able to tell you about the likely effects of your treatment.

 Time off work

 Some people manage by working part time or only between treatments.
 You may find working helps you cope and distracts you.
 Or you may prefer to stop working while you have treatment.

-Most people will need time off work for the type of chemo you have through a drip.
+Most people will need time off work for the type of chemotherapy you have through a drip.
 But some people manage to go to the hospital, have their treatment and then go on to work.
-You’ll obviously need some time off work if you need to spend time in hospital to have your chemo.
+You’ll obviously need some time off work if you need to spend time in hospital to have your chemotherapy.

 You could ask your employer to let you work at home.
 Or you could think about changing your working hours to avoid travelling in the rush hour.

 As an employee, you should be entitled to sick pay.
 You can get statutory sick pay if you earn enough to pay National Insurance and are off work for 4 days or more in a row.
 You receive your statutory sick pay through your employer for the first 28 weeks of sick leave.